Zigzag Stacks and m-Regular Linear Stacks

 William Y.C.
 Chen, Qiang-Hui Guo, Lisa H. Sun and Jian Wang

 Abstract: The contact map of a protein fold is a graph that represents the patterns of contacts in the fold.
 It is known that the contact map can be decomposed into stacks and queues.
-RNA secondary structures are special stacks in which the degree of each vertex is at most one and each arc has length at least two.
+RNA secondary structures are special stacks in which the degree of each vertex is at most one and each arc has length of at least two.
 Waterman and Smith derived a formula for the number of RNA secondary structures of length n with exactly k arcs.
 Höner zu Siederdissen et al. developed a folding algorithm for extended RNA secondary structures in which each vertex has maximum degree two.
-An equation for the generating function of extended RNA secondary structures was obtained by Müuller and Nebel by using a context-free grammar approach, which leads to an asymptotic formula.
-In this paper, we consider m-regular linear stacks, where each arc has length at least m and the degree of each vertex is bounded by two.
+An equation for the generating function of extended RNA secondary structures was obtained by Müller and Nebel by using a context-free grammar approach, which leads to an asymptotic formula.
+In this article, we consider m-regular linear stacks, where each arc has length at least m and the degree of each vertex is bounded by two.
 Extended RNA secondary structures are exactly 2-regular linear stacks.
-For any m ≥ 2, we obtain an equation for the generating function of the m-regular linear stacks.
-For given m, we can deduce a recurrence relation and an asymptotic formula for the number of m-regular linear stacks on n vertices.
-To establish the equation, we use the reduction operation of Chen, Deng and Du to transform an m-regular linear stack to an m-reduced zigzag (or alternating) stack.
+For any m ≥2, we obtain an equation for the generating function of the m-regular linear stacks.
+For given m, we deduce a recurrence relation and an asymptotic formula for the number of m-regular linear stacks on n vertices.
+To establish the equation, we use the reduction operation of Chen, Deng, and Du to transform an m-regular linear stack to an m-reduced zigzag (or alternating) stack.
 Then we find an equation for m-reduced zigzag stacks leading to an equation for m-regular linear stacks.

 Keywords: contact map, m-regular linear stack, protein, zigzag stack